hadley/adv-r/Environments.md

 g()
 ```

 The top-level `x` is a red herring: using the regular scoping rules, `g()` looks first where it is defined and finds the value of `x` is 10.
-However, it is still meaningful to ask what value `x` is associated in the environment where the function is called.
+However, it is still meaningful to ask what value `x` is associated in the environment where `g()` is called.
 So `x` is 10 in the environment where `g()` is defined, but it is 20 in the environment from which `g()` is __called__.

-We can access this environment using the confusingly named function, `parent.frame()`.
+We can access this environment using the confusingly named function `parent.frame()`.
 This function returns the __environment__ from which the function was called.
 We can use that to look up the value of names in the environment from which the funtion was called.

 ```R
 f <- function(x) {